curi/websites/_posts/2017-10-04-elliot-temple.md

 ### <a href="https://curi.us">Curiosity Blog</a>

-I write about philosophy and I use philosophy to understand other fields like politics, parenting, relationships and psychiatry.
+I write about philosophy and I use philosophy to understand other fields like politics, parenting, relationships, psychiatry, economics and science.

 ### <a href="https://rationalessays.com">Rational Essays</a>